NTIA/scos-tekrsa/Cython API/README.md

 Usage
 -----
 1. Compile the `.so` file by running `python3 setup.py build_ext --inplace`.
-2. Import the compiled file from Python as needed: `import RSA_API`
+2. Import the compiled file from Python as needed: `import rsa_api`

 Requirements
 ------------